dell-esg/openshift-bare-metal/ansible/README.md

 ## Execute Playbook by following steps as below

-- Follow Chapter 3 Setup CSAH node in OCP 42 Dell Deployment Guide < Link to Deployment Guide > to run ansible playbook
+- Follow Chapter 3 Setup CSAH node in OCP 42 Dell Deployment Guide < Refer to Guide location > to run ansible playbook

 - Gather the IP address and NIC mac address of bootstrap, master(s), worker(s) nodes

 - Update the hosts file located in repository home directory